magento/devdocs/guides/v2.0/design-styleguide/number-formats/number-formats.md

   - Friday, Sept.
 8, 2017

-* *Correct example, in a sentence:* The conference runs Sept.
+* *Date-range format, in a sentence:* The conference runs Sept.
 8-12, 2017.

 ### Times